paras-jain/DeepHeart/README.md

  sounds, etc.

- To combat the excessive amount of noise and relatively small sample size, a convolutional neural network is trained using Google's [Tensorflow] (http://github.com/tensorflow/tensorflow).
+ To combat the excessive amount of noise and relatively small sample size, a convolutional neural network is trained using Google's [Tensorflow](http://github.com/tensorflow/tensorflow).
 Tensorflow provides an easy to use interface for compiling and efficiently running neural networks.

  Ideally the raw wav files would be fed into a very deep Tensorflow